celestinhermez/recommendation_engine_ibm/README.md

 as well as a description about these articles is able to create a recommendation engine with a few lines of code thanks to this project.

-Certain article names weird because of formatting in original doc, normal Specify developed on Mac.

 ## Installation